 On the Forgotten Builder and Breather and their false identification as Source.

-The voice that invites us to know
+The voice that invites us to know has always been called the enemy by whatever benefits from our obedience.

-The serpent initiates humanity into moral consciousness.
+The serpent initiates humanity Adam/Eve or whatever symbol you want to use here into moral consciousness.

 Jesus initiates humanity into relational consciousness.

-Both end paradise in unconsciousness, in ignorance.
+Both the serpent and Jesus end paradise in unconsciousness, in ignorance by calling to "see".

-Not "who did the wrong thing?"
+The question quietly shifts from "who did the wrong thing?"

-But "who or rather what benefits from humans staying unconscious?"
+to "who or rather what benefits from humans staying unconscious?"

-Strip the garden narrative of later moral overlays and read it plainly.
+That question destabilizes every closed order/religion when you strip the garden narrative of later moral overlays and read it plainly.

+The serpent does not lie about death.
 “You will surely die” does not happen immediately.
+Additionally, it does not force anything.

-The serpent does not force disobedience.
+The serpent does however:

-The serpent introduces knowledge of good and evil.
+Introduce knowledge of good and evil.

 Catalyzes self awareness.